Hardback - 9780300217452

 Cover: Coronation of French King Louis VIII and Queen Blanche of Castille at Reims in 1223.
 Taken from the Grandes Chroniques de France by Jean Fouquet c.1460.
 Held by the Bibliothèque nationale.

-Yale mis-credits this to the copyright agent Bridgeman Images, confusing the monetisation of the ancient image and the long deceased creator.
+The image is credited to the copyright agent Bridgeman Images, which acknowledges the monetisation of the ancient image, rather than mention the long deceased creator.
 How a 550 year old image held in a certain Paris library can garner copyright money for an English corporation is one of life’s little mysteries.

 | | | | | | | | |